Sarah Truax: Later life

-In 1912 Truax, her husband and young daughter moved to Spokane, Washington, where Charles Albert served as counsel for the Great Northern Railway Company.
+In 1912, Truax, her husband and young daughter moved to Spokane, Washington, where Charles Albert served as counsel for the Great Northern Railway Company.
 She eventually became involved in local theatres in Spokane, Seattle, and a number of other cities and towns throughout the state.
 During this period Truax supported the Little Theatre Movement where she enjoyed nurturing young talent.
-In 1927 she and her husband relocated to Seattle where they would live out the remainder of their days.
+In 1927, she and her husband relocated to Seattle where they would live out the remainder of their days.
 Truax's autobiography, A Woman of Parts: Memories of a Life on Stage, was released in 1949 by Longmans, Green and Co., New York.

-Truax died in Seattle at the age of 86, one week shy of the tenth anniversary of the loss of her husband.
-The two are interred at Acacia Memorial Park, Lake Forest Park, Washington.
+Truax died in Seattle at the age of 84, one week shy of the tenth anniversary of the loss of her husband.

 Their daughter, Drusilla Ruth Albert (1909–1990), became an artist and author.
 She had studied sculpture under the Italian Orlando Griselli and attended the Pennsylvania Academy of the Fine Arts.
-On Christmas Eve 1938 she married George Kidd, at the time an American foreign correspondent working for the United Press desk in Berlin, Germany.
+On Christmas Eve 1938, she married George Kidd, at the time an American foreign correspondent working for the United Press desk in Berlin, Germany.
 Together they wrote, How to Raise and Train an Irish Terrier, published in 1965 by T. F. H. Publications Incorporated.